The-Panacea-Projects/Gnomenu/README.md

 GnoMenu
 =======

-GnoMenu is a traditionally styled, full featured Gnome-Shell apps-menu, that aims to offer all the essentials in a simple uncluttered intuitive interface.
+GnoMenu - is a traditional styled full featured Gnome-Shell apps-menu, that aims to offer all the essentials in a simple uncluttered intuitive interface.